NamaWorks/Rewind-Project/README.md

 # 01_RTC_P01_HTML-CSS_LANDING-SHOP_RewindProject
-First project for RTC HTML-CSS module - this is the mandatory one.
+First deliverable for the Fullstack developer bootcamp -> In this case we had to prepare a landing page with some products in HTML and CSS